Academany/academany-mkt/fabacademy2017/brochure/index.md

 - The program takes place from mid January to late June
 - Every week, prof. Neil Gershenfeld holds a global lecture on a different topic
-- Instructors in local labs provide hands-on activities on the topic, and offer their their practical knowledge to help students develop the week's assignment
+- Instructors in local labs provide hands-on activities on the topic, and offer their practical knowledge to help students develop the week's assignment
 - Students work on the assignment using lab materials, equipment and machines, immediately applying all the concepts covered in the global and local classes.
 All the materials are included in the tuition fees.
 - Students document their progress in a personal blog hosted in the [Fab Academy Archive](http://archive.fabacademy.org/)
 - In parallel to the weekly assignments, students work on a personal final project which will integrate mastery of all the skills learned during the course